Tanishka2744/Code_Editor/README.md

-# Code_Editor
+## Live Code Editor

-A simple and interactive code editor web app developed with HTML, CSS, and JavaScript for writing and editing code efficiently.
+A browser-based live code editor that allows users to write HTML, CSS, and JavaScript and instantly preview the output in real time using an iframe.

+### Tech Stack

+- HTML5
+- CSS3
+- JavaScript

+### Features

+- Real-time code execution
+- Separate editors for HTML, CSS, and JS
+- Live output preview